kerriegeil/NMSU-USDA-ARS-AI-Workshops/setup.md

 Before the workshop, each participant needs to work through the following instructions to ensure their computer is set up to successfully run the workshop materials. **Choose which set of instructions to follow based on the operating system of the computer you will be using for the workshop.**

-Please note, the workshop helpers (Suzy Stillman and Kerrie Geil) do not have a Mac to test these setup instructions, but hopefully the setup won't be much different from the Windows instructions.
+Please note, the workshop team does not have a Mac to test these setup instructions, but previous participants with Macs were successful at software installation following steps 2 and 3 of the Windows instructions.

 ## Contents